 Daily badges must be applied for through the Masters website and are awarded by random selection.
 Series badges are awarded for life and are transferrable only to a surviving spouse.
 Those lucky enough to be awarded lifetime tickets don't have tenure, though.
 The heavily-coveted badges can be lost for life if you break the rules set by the club.

 "It's the hardest ticket to get in sports and there's a reason for it," Perry said.

 Those who attend and those who cannot often want some token from the exclusive tournament, but the pro shop—with official Masters merchandise—is only open during Masters Week.

 "At this golf tournament, there are hundreds of souvenirs put out," said Andy Duckett, an Atlanta architect and avid collector of Masters memorabilia.
 "What I try to do is go during early days of practice rounds.
 What fulfills me as far as being on the grounds is to go shop for a couple of hours, then eat a sandwich, sit under the trees and people watch."

 Memorabilia doesn't have to cost a lot, he added.
 The Masters produces plenty of mementos that cost little to nothing.
-The plastic cups created each year in addition to the pairings sheets are free or cheap souvenirs to remember attendance with.
+The plastic cups created each year in addition to the free pairings sheets are cheap souvenirs to remember attendance with.